Kirk Herbstreit bets on Lane Kiffin at LSU: 'Wherever he goes, he's going to win'

 Since returning as a collegiate head coach after a three-year sabbatical as Alabama‘s offensive coordinator, Kiffin is a combined 81-32 over the past nine seasons at FAU and Ole Miss.
 That includes six seasons with double-digit victories, including three straight to end his six-year tenure in Oxford.

-Now Kiffin is looking to bring that level of consistency — as well as his patented “juice” — to an LSU program desperate for a return to national prominence after five years out of the College Football Playoff picture.
+Now, Kiffin is looking to bring that same level of consistency — as well as his patented “juice” — to an LSU program desperate for a return to national prominence after five years out of the College Football Playoff picture.
+And you can count Kirk Herbstreit among Kiffin’s biggest believers entering the 2026 season.